Royalist Party: Militant resistance against the Republic

-Nevertheless, the party became increasingly militant from March 1912, stirring up unrest in northern China.
+The party became increasingly militant from March 1912, stirring up unrest in northern China.
 It tried to undermine President Yuan in any way possible to achieve the restoration of the monarchy.
-Royalist Party members spread anti-republican propaganda among the rural population as well as Mongol nomads and incited dissatisfied soldiers to mutiny.
-By April 1912, the party's Hubei branch had allied with bandit Bai Lang and a number of secret societies.
-It launched an open rebellion, calling for the death of "all republican traitors" and the full restoration of the Qing Empire.
+Royalist Party members spread anti-republican propaganda among the rural population, as well as Mongol nomads, and incited dissatisfied soldiers to mutiny.
+By April 1912, the party's Hubei branch had allied with the bandit Bai Lang and a number of secret societies.
+It launched an open rebellion, calling for the death of "all republican traitors" and the full restoration of the Qing dynasty.
 One of its most notable actions was to convince the New Army's 6th Henan Division to riot at Luoshan County in July 1912.
 In the provinces of Manchuria, Royalist Party members began recruiting and arming militants, and even produced cheques marked with "Great Qing Empire".
 Shanqi called upon Qing loyalists to join the armed resistance.

 Yuan Shikai had already considered the Royalist Party a threat before these uprisings, also due to the rumoured membership of several prominent political figures such as Zhang Xun in the party.
 The president again offered reconciliation, and invited various Manchu princes to the funeral of Empress Dowager Longyu in Beijing on 27 February 1913 "to dispel the clouds of suspicion" on part of the Royalist Party.
 This stance changed when his republican opponents launched their own uprising, the "Second Revolution", in July 1913.
-Yuan used the revolution as excuse for drastic actions against all his rivals, including the royalists.
+Yuan used the revolution as an excuse for drastic actions against all his rivals, including the royalists.
 He declared martial law and had the Royalist Party leadership in Henan arrested and executed.
 Despite this, other parts of the party remained active, further influencing the campaign of Bai Lang.
-The bandit opted to abandon the declining monarchist cause later in 1913, however, and aligned with the anti-Yuan Republicans.
+However, the bandit opted to abandon the declining monarchist cause later in 1913, and aligned with the anti-Yuan republicans.